Tupelo Bayou WWTP protects Conway Lake, AR with help from Hydro International equipment

 An aging wastewater treatment plant had the potential to impact the water quality of a 6,700 acre man-made fishing lake near Conway, Arkansas.
 The city needed a new treatment facility that was consistent with pending permit limits.

 The City of Conway, Arkansas has a population of around 66,000, and nearly 15,000 of those are students at Conway’s three colleges: Hendrix College, Central Baptist College, and University of Central Arkansas.
 In 2013, college enrollment was continuing to increase along with rapidly growing infrastructure needs of local manufacturing and technology companies.
 Due to their large industrial sector, in 2011, Forbes ranked Conway the 14th best city in America for young professionals as well as one of the best places for business and careers in 2012.

 Lake Conway sits just southeast of downtown Conway, making it a big part of life for all Conway residents.
-The 8-mile-long lake has 52 miles of shoreline and is the largest lake ever constructed by a state wildlife agency.
-The lake offers sports fisherman a “seemingly endless supply of bluegills and crappie” as well as an abundant population of largemouth bass and massive catfish.
+The 8-mile (13 km) long lake has 52 miles (84 km) of shoreline and is the largest lake ever constructed by a state wildlife agency.
 Given the intense summer heat in Arkansas and the mild winters, the lake is a cornerstone for outdoor activity in Conway year-round.

 The city had an aging wastewater treatment plant, the Stone Dam Creek WWTP, which discharged into Lake Conway.
 The 30-year old WWTP was a contributor to solids loading, directly impacting water quality at Lake Conway.